dcastil/tailwind-merge/README.md

 ## What is it for

-If you use Tailwind with a component-based UI renderer like [React](https://reactjs.org) or [Vue](https://vuejs.org), you're probably familiar with this situation:
+If you use Tailwind with a component-based UI renderer like [React](https://reactjs.org) or [Vue](https://vuejs.org), you're probably familiar with the situation that you want to change some styles of a component, but only in one place.

 ```jsx
 import React from 'react'